-The Audit and Ethics Committee (the "Committee") of the Board of Directors (the "Board") of ASA Gold and Precious Metals Limited (the "Company") was created to assist the Board in its oversight of matters relating to accounting and financial reporting, internal control over financial reporting, the integrity, quality and objectivity of the Company's financial statements and the independent audit thereof, the Company's independent auditors, and certain legal and regulatory compliance.
+The Audit and Ethics Committee (the "Committee") of the Board of Directors (the "Board") of ASA Gold and Precious Metals Limited (the "Company") was created to assist the Board in its oversight of matters relating to accounting and financial reporting, internal control over financial reporting, the integrity, quality and objectivity of the Company's financial statements and the independent audit thereof, the Company's Independent Registered Public Accounting Firm ("auditors"), and certain legal and regulatory compliance.
 Management is responsible for the preparation, presentation and integrity of the Company's financial statements and for maintaining appropriate accounting and financial reporting principles and policies and internal controls and procedures designed to ensure compliance with accounting standards and applicable laws and regulations.
-The independent auditors are responsible for planning and carrying out a proper audit.
-The independent auditors report directly to the Committee and are ultimately accountable to the Board and the Committee.
+The auditors are responsible for planning and carrying out a proper audit.
+The auditor's report directly to the Committee and are ultimately accountable to the Board and the Committee.
 It is not the duty of the Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate and are in accordance with generally accepted accounting principles.
 In carrying out its responsibilities, the members of the Committee are entitled to rely, in good faith, on: (i) the integrity of those persons and organizations inside and outside the Company from which the Committee receives information; and (ii) the accuracy of the financial and other information provided and representations made to the Committee by such persons or organizations.

-In addition, the full Board has discussed with Tait, Weller & Baker, LLP ("TWB") the independent auditors, the matters required pursuant to Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 16, and has received the written disclosures and the letter from TWB required by applicable requirements of the PCAOB regarding the independent auditors' communications with the Committee concerning independence.
-The Committee has also discussed with TWB its independence.
+In addition, the Board and the Committee have reviewed and discussed the Company's audited financial statements with management and with Tait, Weller & Baker, LLP ("TWB"), the Company's auditors.
+The Committee has discussed with TWB the matters required to be discussed pursuant to Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301: Communications with Audit Committees and Rule 3526: Communication with Audit Committees Concerning Independence, and have received the communications from TWB required by these rules and regulations.

-Based upon this review and related discussions, and subject to the limitation on the role and responsibilities of the Committee set forth in the Audit and Ethics Committee Charter, the Committee recommended to the Board that the audited financial statements be included in the Company's Annual Report for the fiscal year ended November 30, 2013.
+Based upon this review and related discussions, and subject to the limitation on the role and responsibilities of the Committee set forth in the Audit and Ethics Committee Charter, the Committee recommended to the Board that the audited financial statements be included in the Company's Annual Report for the fiscal year ended November 30, 2017.